Monster Allergy (TV series): Broadcast

 In Italy, Monster Allergy premiered on 6 February 2006 on Rai 2.

 In France, the series premiered on M6 (a co-producer of the series) on 18 October 2006 as part of its M6 Kid strand.

-In Germany, the series premiered on 23 October 2006 on KiKa, a joint operation of ZDF and ARD.
+In Germany, the series premiered on 23 October 2006 on KiKa.

-In the United States, the series premiered on 23 September 2006 on Kids' WB television block broadcast on the affiliates of then-newly formed The CW network.
+In the United States, the series premiered on 23 September 2006 on Kids' WB television block broadcast on the affiliates of The CW network.
 It was shown with scenes edited or cut for time constraints and due to censorship, and the airing order did not follow production order.
 The series was later made available in its unaltered English dub to watch on Netflix.

-in the United Kingdom the series aired on BBC One and CBBC from 2006 and later on Cartoon Network and Cartoon Network Too from 2008.
+in the United Kingdom the series aired on BBC One and CBBC from 2006, and later on Cartoon Network and Cartoon Network Too from 2008.

 In Canada, it was broadcast on YTV during Crunch and The Zone.

 In Latin America it was aired on Jetix in 2007, only season one was broadcast.